abdelrahmanmohamed19/My-Notes/README.md

 ## $\color{#3498db}{About}$

-Notes app is designed to offer real-time note-taking and efficient organization, providing a user-friendly experience."
+Notes app is designed to offer real-time note-taking and efficient organization, providing a user-friendly experience.

 ## $\color{#e74c3c}{Features}$